The Best Home Edit Tips to Organize Your Study Space

 But, we don’t have to let a pandemic get in the way of organizing our offices, desks, or study spaces.
 Even if all you have is a small homework caddy, you can make it beautiful and functional.

 Quick editorial comma – The Home Edit is an organizing company based in Nashville, TN.
-They – Clea and Joanna – have their own show on Netlfix, an amazing Instagram account, and multiple organizing products lines, including one at the Container Store.
+They – Clea and Joanna – have their own show on Netlfix, an amazing Instagram account, and multiple organizing products lines, including one at the Container Store and Wal-Mart.
 I want it all.

 Their philosophy is to mix organization and home design.
 An organized space can be a beautiful space.
 And they are particularly in love with a rainbow theme – organizing your pens, books, or holiday decorations in rainbow order.